couldbeyuqi/APAN5310_Team4_ETL/README.md

 Users can set up and interact with the schema using pgAdmin or Python for seamless integration into workflows.

 ## Table of Contents
-Description
+- Description
-Schema Design
+- Schema Design
-Installation
+- Installation
-Usage
+- Usage
-Features
+- Features
-Contributing
+- Contributing
-License
+- License

-Schema Design
+##Schema Design
 The schema is structured with the following key tables:

-Buildings Table: Contains information about individual buildings, such as address, year built, and unit count.
-Rent Data Table: Tracks rent details by unit and neighborhood.
-Neighborhoods Table: Includes borough-specific demographic and geographic data.
 Installation
 Prerequisites
 PostgreSQL and pgAdmin installed on your system.